dimmyvi/tigress/draft-art-tigress.md

 ## Share URL

-A "Share URL" is the url a Sender device sends to the Receiver device allowing it to retrieve the Provisioning Information stored on the Relay Server.
+A "Share URL" is the url a Initiator Device sends to the Recipient Device allowing it to retrieve the Provisioning Information stored on the Relay Server.
 A Share URL is made up of the following fields:

 ~~~
 https://{RelayServerHost}/v{ApiVersion}/m/{MailboxIdentifier}?v={CredentialVertical}#{Secret}